Theatre Development Trust

 Funding Priorities

 The Trust operates an annual grants programme with a fixed application deadline, typically in January each year.
-Applications for 2025 closed on 13 January, with decisions made by the end of February and all organisations informed by early March.
-Applications for 2026 projects will open in autumn 2025.
+Applications are usually assessed within 6-8 weeks, with decisions made by the end of February and organisations informed by early March.
+When applications reopen, dates will be announced on the SOLT website in advance.

 Total funds available vary annually and are limited.
 The Trust notes they may not be able to support all previously funded organisations or all those which meet the eligibility criteria, indicating competitive selection.